 • Consider Conversational Phrases

-Voice search often involves more natural and conversational language.
-Focus on identifying and optimising for longer, question-based phrases that people are likely to use when speaking to voice assistants.
-These conversational keywords can help your content rank better in voice search results.
+Voice search uses more natural, conversational language.
+Focus on longer, question-based phrases that people are likely to say to voice assistants.
+These conversational keywords can improve visibility in voice search results.
+Additionally, align these queries with AI SEO and AEO by structuring content in clear, answer-ready formats like FAQs and concise responses to increase chances of appearing in AI-generated summaries.

 • Research Local Market Trends